openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```
 **Remarks:**
 - The memory manager will track current permissions for each region, and can
-    determine whether new permissions require an OCall for EMODPR, e.g RW<->RX, RW->R.
+    determine whether new permissions require an OCall for EMODPR, e.g., RW<->RX, RW->R.
 - These APIs should not be used to change EPC page type to PT_TRIM.
 Trimming pages
     are done by sgx_mm_uncommit and sgx_mm_dealloc only.